-

 By: Franck Düvell, Senior Researcher On a Wednesday in March, it was already around midnight, I was sitting in an Egyptian-run tea shop in Istanbul Kumkapi chatting so some Somalis when a fifth man joined our group.
 It soon turned out … Continue reading

-Posted in migration, research
+Posted in Uncategorized

 Leave a comment